My Favorite Grief Books:

 Sacred musings by CS Lewis on the death of his wife, who battled cancer and went into remission before eventually losing her life.
 Full of poignancy, sharp observations and existential questioning, much of this work is transferable to the loss of the dream of children, parenthood and grandparenthood.
 “The act of living is different all through.
 Her absence is like the sky, spread over everything.”

 The first, and “best” infertility book I ever read holds a special place in my heart.
 This iconic and well crafted memoir takes the reader through rounds of fertility treatments and other means of trying to conceive, and then into the “after life”.
-Pamela’s humor, irreverence, blazing insights and naked realism evokes a collective “Me, too” from infertility survivors.
+Pamela’s humor, irreverence, blazing insights and naked realism evokes a collective “Me, too” from infertility survivors around the world.

 Finally Heard: A Silent Sorority Finds Its Voice by Pamela Mahoney Tsigdinos